-Irving Oil to pay $4-million after pleading guilty in Lac-Mégantic disaster
+Irving Oil to pay $4-million after probe into Lac-Mégantic disaster

 The federal Public Prosecution Service said Thursday that a provincial court judge in Saint John, N.B., ordered Irving Oil to pay fines totalling $400,320.

-It will also pay a contribution of nearly $3.6-million for the implementation of research programs in the field of safety standards under the Transportation of Dangerous Goods Act and its regulations.
+It will also pay nearly $3.6-million for the implementation of research programs in safety standards under the Transportation of Dangerous Goods Act and its regulations.

+The offences were committed over eight months, from November 2012 to July 2013, involving transportation of approximately 14,000 rail cars of crude oil for Irving Oil.

-Following the train derailment in Lac-Mégantic, an investigation by Transport Canada and the RCMP revealed that Irving Oil had not complied with all applicable safety requirements by not classifying the crude oil being carried by train as a dangerous good.
+Following the train derailment in Lac Megantic, the investigation by Transport Canada and the RCMP revealed that Irving Oil had not complied with all applicable safety requirements by not classifying the crude oil being carried by trains as a dangerous good.

 In addition, the shipping documents on board the trains were incorrect.

-The statement also says Irving Oil did not adequately train its employees in the transportation of dangerous goods, thereby committing an offence under the Act.
+The statement also says Irving Oil did not adequately train its employees in the transportation of dangerous goods, an offence under the act.

+Irving Oil issued its own statement, saying it believes strongly in the importance of safety and regulatory compliance, and that it takes the charges seriously.

+"The misclassification of crude oil did not cause or contribute to the railway accident in any way," the statement reads.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.